banderson623/banderson623.github.com/_posts/2015-09-07-question-values.md

   }
 </style>

 I am continuing the series of answering questions that people have written in.
 Please keep them coming, I am serious about [Increasing the quantity and quality of our communication](/projects/gilbert-school-board/).
-Here is question from an old board member, who gave me permission to share it.
+Here is two part question that is very important.

 ## What are the "values" you want to preserve?